christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 Ida Viru used to be a centre for oil shale excavation and processing as well as nuclear research, being a wealthy part of the USSR during the Cold War.
 Many of the workers came from Russia, and to this day remember the times of importance in a nostalgic light.
-But with the breakup of the Soviet Union and establishment of a sovereign state, the region fell from an important producer of oil shale as well as enriched uranium into unimportance.
+But with the breakup of the Soviet Union and reestablishment of a sovereign Estonia, the region fell from an important producer of oil shale as well as enriched uranium into unimportance.
 With no other significant industry ever seriously taking over, many fell into poverty and unemployment.